 Q. Can we discuss problems I am having and you will not repeat them to my parents?

-A. The mediator will only tell your parents the things you want her to in her feedback session with your parents.
-The only reason that the mediator would break this rule is when you tell her something that that is happening that is harmful to you or your siblings, then she would have to talk to other people to decide what is best to do.
-This is called safeguarding and the mediator would always tell you that she has to take the problem outside the meeting to support you.
+A. The mediator will only tell your parents the things you want your parents to know.
+The only reason that the mediator would break this rule is when you tell her something that that is happening that is harmful to you or your other family members.
+This is called safeguarding and the mediator may have to take the problem outside of the meeting to support you.

 Q. What happens in a meeting?